Alexnder77/Alexnder77.github.io/content/portfolio/KKTV - NTU Data Analytics Term Project.md

 ---
 title: KKTV - NTU Data Analytics Term Project
-description: As a final project for my *NTU datascience course* we where challenged to participate in a private Kaggle competition [NTU 111-2 Data Analytics Term Project | Kaggle](https://www.kaggle.com/competitions/data-analytics-datagame/overview).
-In this article I will go through how I approached the challenge.
+description: As a final project for my *NTU datascience course* we where challenged to participate in a private Kaggle competition In this article I will go through how I approached the challenge.
 thumbnail: "portfolio_assets/images/02.jpg"
 alt: Alt text for Project 2 image
 weight: 1